cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 Safety implies having a single agreed upon chain where there are not two or more competing chains with valid transactions in either (see [here](#Safety).
 A consensus protocol can be *safe* when blocks have settlement finality, or else probabilistic finality.
-This last sentence reveals that can provide safety because it has a settlement finality.
+This last sentence reveals that **Tao** can provide safety because it has settlement finality.

 A consensus protocol is considered *live* if it can eventually propagate and make valid transactions onto the blockchain (see [here](#Safety).
 An occurrence